Maluku Digital Asset Launches Regulated SAFT for Natural Asset Fund

 Tokens to finance sustainable agriculture, fisheries projects in Maluku Archipelago

-SINGAPORE, March 26, 2026 /EINPresswire.com/ -- Maluku Digital Asset today announced the launch of a regulated SAFT (Simple Agreement for Future Tokens) offering, marking the first financing phase of a digital asset platform designed to support sustainable economic development across both Indonesia’s Maluku and North Maluku provinces.
+SINGAPORE, March 26, 2026 /EINPresswire.com/ -- Maluku Digital Asset, a joint venture of DeepGreenX Group Inc. and Forest First International, today announced the launch of a regulated SAFT (Simple Agreement for Future Tokens) offering, marking the first financing phase of a digital asset platform designed to support sustainable economic development across both Indonesia’s Maluku and North Maluku provinces.

 The SAFT structure enables qualified participants to acquire contractual rights to receive future tokens tied to the Maluku investment platform once its digital asset infrastructure and underlying investment vehicles become operational.
 The tokens are issued through Chintai, a digital asset exchange licensed by the Monetary Authority of Singapore, providing a compliant framework for tokenized securities linked to real-world assets.